MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 - Recruitment Policy: We operate a robust recruitment policy, including conducting checks on eligibility to work in order to safeguard against MS&HT.
 All our UK employees are also paid the National Living Wage, at a minimum;

 - Supplier Code of Conduct: Some operating companies implement a Supplier Code of Conduct where their suppliers are required to demonstrate that they provide safe working conditions, treat workers with dignity and respect and act ethically and within the law in their use of labour.
-These companies work with their suppliers to ensure that they meet the standards of the Supplier Code of Conduct and improve their workers' working conditions.
+These companies work with their suppliers to ensure that they meet the standards of the Supplier Code of Conduct.
 Serious violations of the Supplier Code of Conduct will lead to the termination of the business relationship with the supplier.

 Supply Chain Management